xplosionmind/tommi.space/content/jam/public/Loops.md

 redirect_from: [/habits/,/routine/]
 toc: false
 ---
-Getting new healthy habits is the best way to accomplish a healthier lifestyle and accomplish an ever greater [[Self improvement]].
+Getting new healthy habits is the best way to accomplish a healthier lifestyle and accomplish an ever greater [Self improvement](Self%20improvement.md).